cazasomb18/Claytonious-Sez/README.md

 Scintillating Sequences
 A memory game involving repeating a sequence of lights and patterns with key strokes.

-Project One Title - “CLAYTON SEZ”
+Project One Title - “SCINTILLATING SEQUENCES”

 MVPs